-Tips for a successful tenancy
+Tips for a Successful Tenancy

-As a tenant, there are a few things you can do during your tenancy to ensure that renting with Ray White is an easy process.
+As a tenant, there are a few things you can do during your tenancy to ensure that renting is an easy process.

-- Communicate with your Property Manager -Let them know if a rent payment is going to be late, damage has occurred or something isn't working.
-Full communication and disclosure will help your tenancy run smoothly. - Photos are a great way to record the condition of the property when you first move in.
-Take pictures (that are date stamped) of the property, especially any areas that may be damaged or unclean. - Keep a copy of the Tenancy Agreement, initial inspection report, rent receipts, bond lodgement form as well as any letters or emails received in a designated folder or file in case you need to refer to these at a later date. - Never stop paying your rent, even if there are issues with your tenancy.
-Failure to pay rent can affect chances of success in any Tenancy Tribunal case and will not speed up repairs or solve issues. - Comply with the terms of your Tenancy Agreement.
-In particular, never make any alterations, keep a pet or let other people move in without seeking written permission from the Property Manager first. - If the property has a pool or garden make sure you are very clear about the expectations or tenancy conditions around who is responsible for ongoing maintenance.
+- Communication with your property manager is key and we are here to help ensure your tenancy runs smoothly.
+Full communication and disclosure will always result in the best outcome for you.
+Some examples of important updates you should make your property manager aware of: - New phone numbers or changes of email address - If a smoke alarm in your property is faulty - If a rent payment is likely to be late - If any damage has occurred - If any chattel may not be working properly e.g. faulty dishwasher - Photos are a great way to record the condition of the property when you first move in.
+Take pictures (that are date stamped) of the property, especially any areas that may be damaged or heavily worn.

+- Keep a copy of the tenancy agreement, initial inspection report, rent receipts, bond lodgement form in a designated folder or safe place.
+Your tenancy agreement is a legally binding document and you may need to refer to it at a later date. - Never stop paying your rent, even if there are issues with your tenancy.
+Failure to pay rent can affect chances of success in any Tenancy Tribunal hearing and will not speed up repairs or solve issues. - Comply with the terms of your tenancy agreement.
+In particular, never make any alterations to the property, keep a pet or let other people move in without first seeking written permission from your property manager. - If the property has a pool or garden make sure you are very clear about the expectations or tenancy conditions around who is responsible for ongoing maintenance.